WHAT'S FALSE: Bananas are in danger of going extinct in the near future.

 Local radio station reported that bananas as we know them will not be in existence in 5 to 15 years.
 The bananas has been genetically altered so much that new plants can not be grown as there are no seeds and the existing plants are slowly being destroyed by a parasite.

 Bananas aren't about to be swept from the face of the earth by a deadly pestilence poised to wipe them out (and more than ten years has elapsed since that original report, yet bananas are still with us).
-There are about 300 varieties of the fruit, and the reported fear applied to only one of them, the Cavendish.
-Granted, the Cavendish is our banana of choice, but it isn't the only banana out there.
+There are several hundred different varieties of the fruit, and the reported fear applies to only one of them, the Cavendish.
+Granted, the Cavendish is our banana of choice and accounts for the overwhelming pronderance of banana exports and purchases, but it isn't the only banana out there.
 Even if the Cavendish were lost to us, we would still not be singing "Yes, We Have No Bananas."

-The Cavendish, the banana American consumers are most familiar with, has been threatened in some Asian countries by a strain of fusarium wilt known as Panama Disease or Race 4.
-This soil-borne fungus attacks roots and cannot be controlled by fungicides.
-If Race 4 were to reach Cavendish plants in large-scale commercial plantations, it could have a devastating impact on the
+The Cavendish, the banana American consumers are most familiar with, has been threatened in some Asian countries by a strain of fusarium wilt known as Panama Disease or Tropical Race 4 (TR4).
+This soil-borne fungus attacks roots and cannot be controlled by fungicides; and if Race 4 were to reach Cavendish plants in large-scale commercial plantations, it could have a devastating impact on the

 "Diseases are, and will remain, major constraints to both export and subsistence production of banana, and there is no doubt that Black Sigatoka and Panama Disease constitute the most important threats," said Randy C. Ploetz, Professor at the University of Florida's Tropical Research and Education Center.
 "However, it is unlikely that these problems will cause production to decrease greatly in the next decade, let alone that the crop will become extinct."